-Additionally, the study found that fractional shortening (FS), stroke volume, and cardiac index significantly lower in patients were with complications. microvascular These findings suggest compromised cardiac contractility in this group, which could result from the cumulative effects of chronic hyperglycemia, hypertension, and other metabolic abnormalities associated with diabetes.
-Furthermore, a significantly higher proportion of patients with microvascular complications exhibited hypokinesia and akinesia of regional wall motion, suggesting the presence of subclinical ischemia or fibrosis, common in diabetic cardiomyopathy.
+Additionally, the study found that fractional shortening (FS), stroke volume, and cardiac index significantly in patients were lower with microvascular complications.
+These findings suggest compromised cardiac contractility in this group, which could result from the cumulative effects of chronic hyperglycemia, hypertension, and other metabolic abnormalities associated with diabetes.
+Furthermore, a significantly higher proportion patients of with microvascular complications exhibited hypokinesia and akinesia of regional wall motion, suggesting the presence of subclinical ischemia or fibrosis, common in diabetic cardiomyopathy.